vtex/cli-plugin-config/README.md

 ## `vtex config:set CONFIGNAME VALUE`

-Sets the current value for the given configuration
+Sets the value of a configuration key.

 ```
 USAGE
   $ vtex config:set CONFIGNAME VALUE

+ARGUMENTS
+  CONFIGNAME  (env|cluster) Name of the configuration.
+  VALUE       New value of the specified configuration.

 OPTIONS
   -h, --help     show CLI help